Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 ```
 #include "RedMP3.h"

-// Define the RX and TX pins
-#define MP3_RX 16 // Connect RX of MP3 module to GPIO 16 (RX2)
+#define MP3_RX 17 // Connect RX of MP3 module to GPIO 17 (TX2)
-#define MP3_TX 17 // Connect TX of MP3 module to GPIO 17 (TX2)
+#define MP3_TX 16 // Connect TX of MP3 module to GPIO 16 (RX2)

 // Create an MP3 object with RX and TX pin numbers
 MP3 mp3(MP3_RX, MP3_TX);

 void setup() {
-  // Initialize the Serial Monitor for debugging
   Serial.begin(115200); // Baud rate for the Serial Monitor
-  Serial.println("MP3 player setup completed.");

-  // Initialize Serial2 for communication with the MP3 module
   Serial2.begin(9600);  // Baud rate for the MP3 module

+  mp3.begin();
 }

 void loop() {
+  Serial.println("Playing 001_.mp3");
-  // Play first MP3 file (001_.mp3), set volume to 20 (max is 30)
+  mp3.playWithVolume(1, 20); // Start playing on 20 volume (max = 30)

-  mp3.playWithVolume(1, 20);
-  delay(5000);  // Wait for 5 seconds
+  delay(60000); // Adjust this delay to the length of your MP3 file
 }
 ```

 Add the library by going to: Sketch > Add library > Add .ZIP file... and then pick the zip you downloaded from the github repo.

 Then hit the upload button.

+The sound will play for 1 minute.
+You can adjust the length by setting different units on the delay in the loop.

+If youn want more files to play after each other, you can copy past the stuff in the loop and change the number from 1 to 2.
+Read more about the library for specific stuff here: https://github.com/harmsel/SensorLab/blob/main/Componenten/MP3_OpenSmart/MP3_OpenSmart.ino

+So now that the sound works, lets go to the next step > getting this code together with the google agenda code...

+## Hook up the speaker code to the main code file
+So lets go back to the code where we fetched the Google celandar API.
+We need to add the code from the speaker to this file, and then make conditions based on meetings > If there is a meeting, then play the music.